censoredplanet/censoredplanet/docs/satellitev1.rst

 		* Cases where the control answer IPs have no tags will be considered interference if the resolver's answer IPs are not in the control set.

-		* Satellite v1 anomalies (interference detected) need to be explicitly confirmed by fetching pages hosted at the resolved IPs in post-processing.
-This functionality is included in Satellite v2.
+		* Satellite-v1 anomalies (interference detected) need to be explicitly confirmed by fetching pages hosted at the resolved IPs in post-processing.
+This functionality is included by default in Satellite v2.

+*************
+Notes
+*************
+While Satellite-v1 includes multiple control resolvers intended to avoid false inferences there is still a possibility that certain measurements are marked as anomalies incorrectly.
+To confirm censorship, it is recommended that the raw DNS responses are compared to known blockpage fingerprints.
+The blockpage fingerprints currently recorded by Censored Planet are available here <https://assets.censoredplanet.org/blockpage_signatures.json>.
+Moreover, aggregations can be used to avoid anomalous vantage points and domains.
+Please refer to our sample analysis scripts <https://github.com/censoredplanet/censoredplanet> for a guide on processing the data.

+Censored Planet detects network interference of websites using remote measurements to infrastructural vantage points within networks (eg. institutions).
+Note that this raw data cannot determine the entity responsible for the blocking or the intent behind it.
+Please exercise caution when using the data, and reach out to us at `censoredplanet@umich.edu` if you have any questions.